Enable controlled folder access

 - System Center Endpoint Protection Allow users to add exclusions and overrides For more information about disabling local list merging, see Prevent or allow users to locally modify Windows Defender AV policy settings.

-Open the Windows Defender Security Center by clicking the shield icon in the task bar or searching the start menu for Defender.
+Open the Windows Security app by clicking the shield icon in the task bar or searching the start menu for Defender.

 Click the Virus & threat protection tile (or the shield icon on the left menu bar) and then click Ransomware protection.